dynamsoft-docs/code-parser-docs-js/programming/javascript/api-reference/code-parser.md

 * `settings`: A JSON string that represents the content of the settings.

+**Return value**

+Returns a promise that resolves when the initializing finishes.

 ## resetSettings

 Resets all parameters to default values.